google-research/kauldron/docs/metrics.md

 *   `Metric.get_state`: Is executed inside `jax.jit`
-*   `State.compute`: Is executed outside `jax.jit`, so can contain arbitrary Python code (e.g. some `sklearn.metrics` contains logic which would be hard to implement in pure Jax)
+*   `State.compute`: Is executed outside `jax.jit`, so can contain arbitrary Python code (e.g. some `sklearn.metrics` contain logic which would be hard to implement in pure Jax)

 ### Loss

-All losses inherit from `kd.metrics.Metric`, so uses the same API as above.
+All losses inherit from `kd.metrics.Metric`, so use the same API as above.
 However for convenience, a `kd.losses.Loss` base class is provided which also supports handling masks, averaging, and loss-weight.

-The difference is that `Loss` implement the `get_values` method instead of `get_state` (and the `get_state` method is implemented by the base class).
+The difference is that `Loss` implements the `get_values` method instead of `get_state` (and the `get_state` method is implemented by the base class).

 ```python